Table of Contents

 • Cotton Muslin

 Charmeuse is a type of satin weave fabric.
 Crepe charmeuse is another crepe-back satin fabric like baute satin.
-This is a trending luxury fabric
+This is a trending luxe fabric. ย

 Mainly silk crepe made of jacquard loom.